wbotelhos/nestedy/README.md

 add          : undefined                                  // Callback trigged when the add button is clicked. addButton    : '.nestedy-add'                             // The add button element. checkable    : ['checkbox', 'radio']                      // The checkable fields.
-This fields will be checked with checked="checked". content      : '.nestedy'                                 // Place where the items will be copied. excludes     : ['id$="id"', 'ame$="id"', 'name$="id\\]"'] // Selectors used to exclude field of a item before clone it. focus        : ':last'                                    // The item you want focus, you can choose `:first`, `:last` or `undefined`.
+This fields will be checked with checked="checked". clone        : true                                       // If clone will copy the binds. content      : '.nestedy'                                 // Place where the items will be copied. excludes     : ['id$="id"', 'ame$="id"', 'name$="id\\]"'] // Selectors used to exclude field of a item before clone it. focus        : ':last'                                    // The item you want focus, you can choose `:first`, `:last` or `undefined`.